Transport of live animals

 Netherlands Enterprise Agency, RVO

-Do you transport live (vertebrate) animals (in Dutch)?
-You need a carrier’s license and the required certifications.
+Do you transport live animals?
+You must comply with the animal welfare and animal health rules set out in the European Animal Transport Regulation.
+You will need a carrier’s license and the required documentation.
 Your vehicle must also meet certain requirements.
 These regulations apply to carriers, livestock farmers, and collection centres.

 Transport documentation

-If you transport poultry or livestock, (cattle, pigs, sheep, goats, or horses), you will need a transport document.
-You must carry this document on the vehicle during the transport.
+If you transport poultry or livestock, (cattle, pigs, sheep, goats, or horses), you will need a transport document (in Dutch).
+You must carry this document with you during the transport.

-You can use the standard transport document (in Dutch) from the NVWA for the transport of:
+You can use the standard transport document (in Dutch) from the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel- en Warenautoriteit, NVWA) for the transport of:

 • poultry